aramis-lab/clinicadl/docs/Installation.md

   here](https://aramislab.paris.inria.fr/files/data/models/dl/models_v002/)).
 - Test **train** task (`test_train.py`): it run training over the synthetic dataset and verifies that output folder structure was created.
+- Test several **tsvtool** functionalities (`test_tsvtool.py`).
+This test needs no data download as it is provided in the repo (`clinicadl/tests/data/tsvtool`).
+It test checks that:
+    - the same label lists are found on an anonymized version of ADNI (`getlabels`),
+    - data splits do not lead to data leakage and can correctly be found by loading functions (`split` and `kfold`),
+    - the analysis tool runs and gives the same result as before on an anonimyzed version of ADNI (`analysis`).

 To run each of these tests, a folder called `./data/` must contain the previously downloaded data.
 This folder should be located inside the `tests`